sandipsahoo2k2/carrentalsystem/README.md

     Inventory.java
     InventoryTest.java

-MinHeap of Cars which are least booked is used for the benifit of customers so that bookings are evenly distributed
+MinHeap of Cars which are least booked is used for the benifit of customers so that bookings are evenly distributed.

+Car class could have been extended beyond just one class for more types but not done just for simplicity.
+The solution is a very basic prototype runs in a single thread so thread-safety is not considered while building this!

 **Test**